 - The tuning-less function is enabled in the factory settings.
 A sound may be heard for a moment when the SV_ON command is received for the first time after the servo drive is mounted to the machine.
 This sound does not indicate any problems; it means that the automatic notch filter was set.
 The sound will not be heard from the next time the SV_ON command is received.
-For details on the automatic notch filter, refer to (3) Automatically Setting the Notch Filter on the next page. - The servomotor may vibrate if the mass of the load is 30 times greater or more than that of the servomotor in the mass ratio. - If vibration occurs, set the mode to 2 in Fn200 or lower the adjustment level.
+For details on the automatic notch filter, refer to (3) Automatically Setting the Notch Filter on the next page. - Set the mode to 2 in Fn200 if a 13-bit encoder is used with the moment of inertia ratio set to x10 or higher. - The servomotor may vibrate if the load moment of inertia exceeds the allowable load value.
+If vibration occurs, set the mode to 2 in Fn200 or lower the adjustment level.